apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

     GROUP BY msg.authorId AS uid GROUP AS `$1`(msg AS msg);

 > TW: We really need to do something about `COLL_SQL-COUNT`.
-> MC: You mean about its name?
-And inconsistent dashing?
-I agree...!  :-)
-> Also, do we need to say anything about the (mandatory) double parens here?

 The same sort of rewritings apply to the function symbols `SUM`, `MAX`, `MIN`, and `AVG`.
 In contrast to the SQL++ collection aggregate functions, these special SQL-92 function symbols